 - collecting evidence as soon as possible after the occurrence;

-- conducting an information security forensics analysis (grand term but at least being clear on root cause and related aspects or what happened and who was involved, why etc);
+- conducting an information security forensics analysis (grand term but at least being clear on the root cause and related aspects or what happened and who was involved, why etc);

 - escalation, if required, for example to relevant regulators;